PragmaticFlow/NBomber/README.md

 Very simple load testing framework for Pull and Push scenarios.
 It's 100% written in F# and targeting .NET Core and full .NET Framework.

+### Project Support
+We appreciate every little donation.
+If everyone we've ever helped gave back just small donation a month, we'd be able to bring you NBomber for years and years to come.
+If you or your company are using NBomber and willing to help keep the project sustainable, please donate via [Patreon](https://www.patreon.com/nbomber).

 ### How to install
 To install NBomber via NuGet, run this command in NuGet package manager console:
 ```code